vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/3-explore-tidb-basic-usage/README.md

 Forwarding from [::1]:4000 -> 4000
 ```

-## Access TiDB Dashboard and Grafana in browser
+## Access TiDB Dashboard and Grafana in Browser

 - TiDB Dashboard: http://localhost:12333, with **_empty_** password